GitHub Settings

 -

-Block force pushes
+Enable Block force pushes.

 -

-Require status checks to pass
+Enable Require status checks to pass.
+Then under Additional settings:

-:- Select all CI status checks that run for pull requests
+- Select all CI status checks that run for pull requests.

 Tip